Backfill your database before go-live

 There are two common options for backfilling:

-1. Your connection uses an existing configuration to push historical data to Redox to populate your backfill prior to going live.
+1. Your connection uses an existing configuration to push historical data to Redox to populate your backfill before go-live.
 If available, we recommend this option since it simplifies the effort to process the backfill and leverages existing mechanisms for real-time integration.

 2. Your connection populates one of Redox's CSV flat file templates for historical patient and appointment, then sends it to your system.
 The file can be uploaded to populate your backfill.
-This option is sometimes easier for your connection's system.
+This option is sometimes easier for your connection.

 It’s typical to backfill an entire patient population, six months of future appointments (from the go-live date), or a current inpatient census.
 Whatever you decide, we recommend carefully considering the quantity and type of data that you backfill.
 Make sure you prioritize only the absolutely critical data elements for a backfill.

-For instance, consider how quickly your system can consume the amount of data you're requesting.
+For instance, consider how quickly your system can consume the amount of data you're asking for.

-For example, it may be nice to have laboratory results from the past 10 years, but it could extend your implementation timelines in order for your connection to compile the data–and for your system to actually consume that much data.
+For example, it may be nice to have laboratory results from the past 10 years.
+However, it could extend your implementation timeline for your connection to compile the data—and for your system to consume all that data, too.